Living in Manitoba

 In addition to the festival entertainment, Winnipeg is proud to be the home of the beautiful Canadian Museum for Human Rights, as well as a number of other museums, art galleries, theatre companies and the renowned Royal Winnipeg Ballet.

-Winnipeg sports fans are some of the best in Canada and we offer three professional sports franchises for everyone to get their game on:
+Winnipeg sports fans are some of the best in Canada and we offer five professional sports franchises for everyone to get their game on:

 For more information on what the City of Winnipeg has to offer, visit the links below: